Our accomplishments to date:

 Our present work focuses on Uyghurs living in Turkey.

-The assessment revealed that Uyghurs, particularly youth and women, face many obstacles to overcome in their efforts to find viable livelihoods.
-They lack access to labour market and collateral bank loans.
+Based on our needs assessment conducted in August 2021, the Uyghurs living in Turkey, particularly youth and women, face many obstacles to overcome in their efforts to find viable livelihoods.
+They lack access to labor market and collateral bank loans.
 Business and financial training is often beyond their reach.
-Access to Turkish language and computer literacy courses, job readiness training, and childcare assistance, are also significant barriers to employment.
-The Covid-19 pandemic has exacerbated an already dire situation.
+Access to Turkish language and computer literacy courses, job readiness training, and childcare assistance are also significant barriers to employment.

-Our work addresses the difficulties head-on through five projects: Microenterprise Program, Training Grants, Childcare Support Grants, and Student Relief Grants, and One Student One Laptop.
+Our work addresses the difficulties head-on through five projects: Microenterprise Development Program, Employment to Training, Childcare Support Project, and Student Relief Project.

 The most popular way for Uyghurs living in Turkey to gain income is to run a small business.
 There are Uyghur street vendors, sewing and alteration services, bakers, and other small businesses owned by Uyghurs.
 Many of these business owners, however, have been unable to expand or maintain their operations, and some have even been forced to close their doors, particularly since the pandemic.